cwcowell/cwcowell.github.io/_posts/2019-12-13-python-first-language.md

 ### Special purpose languages

-<span class="text-primary">**SQL**</span> is only used for driving databases.
+**SQL** is only used for driving databases.
 This is a useful thing to know how to do, and most developers eventually learn the basics of SQL.
 But it isn't a general-purpose language and makes no sense as a first language.

-<span class="text-primary">**PHP**</span> was created to power web pages.
+**PHP** was created to power web pages.
 For example, when you enter your username and password on a website, it might well be a small PHP program that validates that info and lets you into the website.
 Since the language is most at home when embedded in web pages or powering a website from a back-end server, it feels like a fish out of water when you pull it out of that environment and try to use it as a general-purpose language.
 It's ungainly and keeps reminding you that it would really rather be nestled in some warm, cozy HTML.

 ### Single-platform languages

 Languages that run on lots of different operating systems are more useful than languages that only work on a single OS, for two reasons: you can practice programming on whatever computer is closest to hand, and you can share your work with other people regardless of what computer they use.

-<span class="text-primary">**C#**</span> and <span class="text-primary">**Visual Basic .NET**</span> only run on Windows, unless you're willing to go through pretty severe contortions with results that are far from guaranteed.
+**C#** and **Visual Basic .NET** only run on Windows, unless you're willing to go through pretty severe contortions with results that are far from guaranteed.
 Anyway, C# is awfully close to Java, which runs on anything.

-<span class="text-primary">**Swift**</span> only runs on iPhones and iPads.
+**Swift** only runs on iPhones and iPads.
 If your goal is to write iOS apps, Swift is your best bet.
 Writing a simple game that runs right on your iPhone can be a pretty exciting way to get your feet wet with programming.
 But for most people it makes more sense to learn a first language that runs on Windows, macOS, and Linux computers instead of just portable iOS devices.

 ### Languages that force you to manage memory

-The old stalwarts <span class="text-primary">**C**</span> and <span class="text-primary">**C++**</span> give you fine-grained control over the computer and run like greased lightning.
+The old stalwarts **C** and **C++** give you fine-grained control over the computer and run like greased lightning.
 But they also make you manually manage memory allocation and deallocation, which is a tedious, fiddly, error-prone task.
 This is a *huge* source of bugs, and an unnecessary complication for people new to computer programming.
 Graduate to C or C++ later if you need more control or speed, but learning either as your first language is a surefire path to frustration and headaches.

 ### Languages that are unnecessarily verbose

-For many years <span class="text-primary">**Java**</span> was the standard first language taught in universities.
-It's decent in that role, and there are certainly worse ways to learn programming.
+For many years **Java** was the standard first language taught in universities.
+It's decent inthat role, and there are certainly worse ways to learn programming.
 But Java lost some of its luster as a first language as we began to understand how much more effort it takes to do something in Java than it generally does in other languages.
 To use some specialized vocabulary, Java isn't as "expressive" as languages that can accomplish the same work in fewer lines of code.
 For example, printing `Hi there!` takes a whopping *five* lines of Java code:

 ```java
 class Hi {